CLI Configuration

 For environments with self-signed certificates or custom CA roots:

-- Option 1: Add the CA certificate to your system trust store (recommended for production)
+- Option 1.
+Add the CA certificate to your system trust store (recommended for production).

-- Option 2: Use
+- Option 2.
+Use

---insecure-tlsonjf config addto skip verification (testing only) - Option 3: Use
+--insecure-tlsonjf config addto skip verification (testing only). - Option 3.
+Use

---client-cert-pathand--client-cert-key-pathfor mutual TLS (mTLS) authentication
+--client-cert-pathand--client-cert-key-pathfor mutual TLS authentication.

 Air-Gapped Environments